- Key Benefits

 All METALCO gates are made to order and individually custom-sized to your requirements

 You can choose from a variety of infill panel styles.
 In addition to our standard fence system designs, Custom Artwork, Wood or Composite Infills are also available.
+Gates are designed to suit any facility, and can be manufactured as a cantilever sliding gate, V-track sliding gate, telescopic sliding gate, or overhead sliding gate system.

 Gate System Specifications